 A. When you register for a clinical experience course, you will have access to a course shell on elearn.
 Please ensure you check elearn prior to and throughout your clinical, as this is where your clinical assessor will post important information and communicate with you.

-Q. Can I be exempt from clinical experiences based on work experience?
+Q. Can I be exempt from clinical experiences based on prior work experience?

 A. For information on this process please contact the PLAR office.

 Q. What is HLTH 10223?